Guwahati: Inflation

 One of the economic problems that the citizens of Guwahati have to put up with is the hike in prices of many essentials, chiefly vegetables, poultry, and fish.
 The prices of these commodities keep escalating at an inordinate rate, so that consumers find it difficult to buy these items.
 Vegetables are transported into Assam from West Bengal, Bihar, Uttar Pradesh, Delhi, Maharashtra and Meghalaya and the truckers en route have to pay substantial fees as tax at various check posts.
 It is one of the causes of rise in prices of vegetables in the markets of Guwahati.
 The prices of locally available vegetables and fruits undergo large markup because of transportation expenses grounds, besides intra-State check posts taxes.
-In addition to these, the wholesale dealers, as well as the retail sellers, augment the prices of the commodities according to their own desires.

 The price of poultry, mainly chicken, that reaches the city markets from places like Chaygaon and Barpeta have been soaring rapidly because of similar factors.
 There has been steep rise in the price of fish as well, the prominent varieties of which being Rohu ("Rou"), Catla ("Bahu"), Walking catfish ("Magur") and Monopterus ("Kuchia") among many others.

 The COVID-19 pandemic further exacerbated inflation, causing food prices to rise.